Habbo: History

-In December 2008, Habbo's Russian community announced it was closing in February 2009 as a result of low numbers.
-Those on the site with "furni" (virtual furniture that can be used to furnish rooms in the hotel that are bought with the use of Habbo Credits or Coins, that can be purchased with actual money) have been told they will receive credit codes for use on the USA Habbo community.
+In December 2008, the Russian hotel announced it was closing in February 2009 as a result of low numbers.
+Those on the site with "furni" (virtual furniture that can be used to furnish rooms in the hotel, bought with the use of Habbo credits that can be purchased with real money) received credit codes for use on the U.S. hotel.

-In January 2010, it was announced that Habbo US and Habbo Canada would undergo a merger, to be finalized in April 2010.
-However, in April 2010, it was announced that all English-speaking hotels will be merged as one.
-On May 5, the merger for Habbo US and Habbo Canada was complete.
-On June 2, the Australian site merge was completed.
-The Singapore site was officially merged on June 4.
-On June 10, the final Hotel, Habbo UK, was merged and that completed the set, making Habbo.com the only English speaking site.
-Accounts were migrated to the final English-speaking hotel with varying degrees of automation until March 2011 - after that date any accounts not migrated from the initial Habbo Canada, Singapore, UK and Australia hotels were deleted.
+In January 2010, it was announced that the U.S. and Canadian hotels would undergo a merger, to be finalized in April 2010.
+However, in April 2010, it was announced that all English-speaking hotels would be merged into one.
+On 5 May, the merger for Habbo U.S .and Habbo Canada was complete.
+On 2 June the Australian hotel merge was completed.
+The Singaporean hotel was officially merged on 4 June.
+On 10 June, the final hotel, Habbo UK, was merged and that completed the set, making Habbo.com the international, English-speaking game.
+Accounts were migrated to the final English-speaking hotel with varying degrees of automation until March 2011 – after that date any accounts not migrated from the initial Habbo Canada, Singapore, UK and Australia hotels were deleted.

-On June 12, 2012, concerns about the site were raised by Channel 4 News.
-A two-month investigation found users posting pornographic and violent messages – despite the fact that Habbo is intended for young teenagers.
-A reporter posing as an 11-year-old girl claimed that explicit sex chats were common within minutes of logging on to the service, which she described as "very sexual, perverse, violent, pornographic."
-As a result of the allegations, Sulake immediately suspended all chat on the service.
+On 12 June 2012, concerns about the game were raised by Channel 4 News.
+A two-month investigation found users posting pornographic and violent messages – despite the fact that Habbo is intended for children and young adults.
+A reporter posing as an 11-year-old girl claimed that explicit sex chats were common within minutes of logging on to the game, which she described as "very sexual, perverse, violent, pornographic."
+As a result of the allegations, Sulake immediately suspended all chat on the game.
 Speaking in a blog post, chief executive of Sulake, Paul LaFontaine, said that the firm "was reviewing the long-term plans for the Habbo community".
 The chat services were reinstated in June 2012.
 Two leading investors, Balderton Capital and 3i, withdrew their funding from Sulake, and some UK retailers stopped selling Habbo gift cards.

-In August 2012, Habbo announced its new hotel, Habbo Turkey, fully localised for Turkish-speakers.
-The then CEO of Sulake, Paul LaFontaine comments, "We're thrilled to announce we have launched in Turkey.
+In August 2012, Sulake announced a new hotel, Habbo Turkey, fully localised for Turkish-speakers.
+The then CEO of Sulake, Paul LaFontaine commented, "We're thrilled to announce we have launched in Turkey.
 This is a very important market for us and we expect Habbo Hotel to be a big success there, with many teenagers joining to converse with friends, meet people with similar interests and enjoy access to the global Habbo Hotel network.
 Our launch in Turkey is the next big step on our global roadmap."